Admissions Process

 How to Apply

-Applications are accepted beginning Jan.
-1, 2024.
+Applicants can begin submitting their applications on November 1, 2025.
 Applications are reviewed on a rolling basis, and admission decisions are typically made within six weeks.
 Early application is particularly encouraged for applicants originating outside of the San Francisco Bay Area who may require housing or travel visas.

 UCSF Graduate Division online application